3 Day Adventure Tour, Snorkeling, Glacier Hike, South Coast & Golden Circle

 Geysir Geothermal Area

-The Geysir geothermal area hosts hundreds of colorful hot springs and two geysers, erupting hot springs.
+The Geysir geothermal area hosts many of colorful hot springs and two geysers, erupting hot springs.
 One is called “Geysir” and lends its name to all the geysers in the world.
 Today, however, it seldom erupts.
 The other geyser is called “Strokkur” and erupts every 5 minutes up to a height of 40 meters.

 After you had seen all these magical places, you’ll get back on the bus and we’ll take you to the hotel to rest and get ready for the second day of your tour.